-Teksi 1 Malaysia
+Teksi 1 Malaysia (3 August, 2014)

 Use MyTeksi App

 If you are using a smartphone while in Penang, you can download the MyTeksi app which helps you book a taxi.
 That way, you avoid getting ripped off.
 The advantage of using MyTeksi is that you know the name, number plate and phone number of the driver, so you can share this detail with someone for safety sake.
-For more information on MyTeksi, go to http://grabtaxi.com/myteksi/
+For more information on MyTeksi, go to https://grabtaxi.com/myteksi/

 Teksi Rakyat 1 Malaysia

-is another of the 1 Malaysia products that was rolled out in line with the Prime Minister Dato' Sri Najib Tun Razak.
+Teksi Rakyat 1 Malaysia is another of the 1 Malaysia products that was rolled out in line with the Prime Minister Dato' Sri Najib Tun Razak.
 Click on the link for more details.

-Taxis at the Sungai Nibong Bus Terminal
+Taxis at the Sungai Nibong Bus Terminal (30 April, 2008)

 What is that fixed rate?
 Ah, that is for them to know and for us to find out.
 But people who are familiar with taking taxis in Pulau Pinang will soon be familiar with it.
 Also, the rate tends to be quite uniform among the different taxi companies.